Trump going beyond Washington for support on Obamacare repeal

 “We want a very big tax cut, but cannot do that until we keep our promise to repeal and replace the disaster known as ’Obamacare,“’ Trump told the crowd of thousands in Louisville.
 “This is our long-awaited chance to finally get rid of ‘Obamacare.’
 It’s a long-awaited chance.
 We’re going to do it,” he said.

-At the White House on Monday, the president met with House Speaker Paul Ryan, R-Wis., Health and Human Services Secretary Tom Price and Dr. Ezekiel Emanuel, an architect of Obama’s health care law and the brother of Obama’s White House chief of staff, Chicago Mayor Rahm Emanuel.
+It would also curb future Medicaid growth and let states impose work requirements on some recipients.

+Many GOP opponents were unhappy that nonpartisan analysts said their party’s legislation would drive up costs for older people.
+The leaders’ changes were aimed at addressing those concerns.

-Trump was resuming his campaign-style events at the start of a consequential week for his young presidency.
+Trump resumed his campaign-style events at the start of a consequential week for his young presidency.
 Confirmation hearings for his nominee for the Supreme Court, Judge Neil Gorsuch, opened Monday before the Senate Judiciary Committee.
 The House was expected to vote Thursday on the GOP-backed health care bill.

 Trump’s Louisville rally, his third since his inauguration, followed a daylong congressional hearing in which FBI Director James Comey acknowledged for the first time that the agency was investigating whether Trump’s campaign colluded with Russian officials seeking to influence the 2016 campaign.